pinot-contrib/pinot-docs/basics/indexing/forward-index.md

-# Forward Index
+# Forward index

-At conceptual level, the forward index is a map from document id (aka row index) to the actual column value of the row.
+At conceptual level, the forward index is a map from the document ID (aka row index) to the actual column value of the row.
 How this map is implemented depends on the index encoding and on whether the column is sorted or not.

-When encoding is `RAW`, the forward index is implemented as an array whose indexes are the document ids and the values are the actual row value.
+When encoding is `RAW`, the forward index is implemented as an array whose indexes are the document IDs and the values are the actual row value.
-Read the [raw value forward type](forward-index.md#raw-value-forward-index) to learn more about that.
+To learn more, see the [raw value forward type](forward-index.md#raw-value-forward-index).

-When the encoding is `DICTIONARY`, the forward index does not physically store the actual row values but the dictionary ids.
+When the encoding is `DICTIONARY`, the forward index does not physically store the actual row values but the dictionary IDs.
 This means that there is an extra indirection each time a value has to be read, but enable two more efficient physical layouts depending on whether the segment is sorted by this column or not.
 The [dictionary encoded forward index](forward-index.md#dictionary-encoded-forward-index-with-bit-compression-default)